belav/csharpier/README.md

 # CSharpier
-This is a prettier port to .net for formatting c# code.
+This is a WIP prettier port to .net for formatting c# code.
+It is NOT production ready.
 It can generate mostly correct code for c# <= 8.0.
 The remaining major issues
 - Comments - the approach is being finalized before the work is done to get all nodes to format comments.
 Comments are lost in a number of places.
 - Preprocessor directives - partial support exists for if/else/endif, but csharpier is not able to format code within most if directives due to how roslyn parse that code.
+Other directives are not yet supported and lost.
 - New Lines - some new lines that should remain are lost - this will be addressed as comment support is added.
 - Formatting (mostly when to line break/indent longer code) is not finalized.